No, joint audit is not valid in Lithuania.

 Business Setup Worldwide is a platform to help you set up your business in Lithuania.
 Right from incorporation, registration and licensing to establishing your office space, we facilitate the formation of your company through counselling and incubation.

-Business Setup Worldwide is a one-stop-solution provider that helps businesses in not only setting up their operations in Lithuania, but also supports in necessary documentation and legal formalities.
-Wide domain experience and familiarity with regional laws help us to take care of your passport, visa and licensing requirements, and ensure that your company gets started without unnecessary bureaucratic hassle.
+Business Setup Worldwide is a one-stop solution provider that helps businesses set up their operations in Lithuania and supports necessary documentation and legal formalities.
+Wide domain experience and familiarity with regional laws help us to take care of your passport, visa, and licensing requirements and ensure that your company gets started without unnecessary bureaucratic hassle.

 Can a foreigner open a company in Lithuania?

 Yes, a foreigner can open a company in Lithuania.